callahanchris/callahanchris.github.io/source/_posts/2014-09-18-getting-started-with-rspec.markdown

 ### Next Steps

-This is a basic introduction to writing the first few tests of a test-first app with RSpec, and is far from a complete resource.
+This is a basic introduction to writing the first few tests of a Ruby app with RSpec, and is far from a complete resource.
 Already we can see that there is some repetition in the tests above (`espresso = Espresso.new`) that should be abstracted out.
 RSpec has a number of convenient methods to help you DRY out your tests, such as `let`, `before`, `subject`, and `it_behaves_like`.
 For more comprehensive info about RSpec, check out the resources below!

 ### Resources